profdenis/app_dev1/docs/2. PyQt/B. Signals/01-button-click.md

 # 1. Introduction to Event Handling

 Event handling is central to creating interactive GUI applications.
-In PyQt, events-such as button clicks, mouse movements, or key presses-are managed using a powerful mechanism called **signals and slots**.
+In PyQt, events, such as button clicks, mouse movements, or key presses, are managed using a powerful mechanism called **signals and slots**.
 This system allows you to respond to user actions in a clean and decoupled way[1][4][5].

 - **Signal:** An event notification emitted by a widget (e.g., a button emits a signal when clicked).
 - **Slot:** A Python function or method that is called in response to a signal.